Faculty Development Calendar (Google Doc)

 2021-2022 Application Process:

-Faculty can request up to $1500 (international travel requests up to $1750) during the 2021-22 fiscal year.
+Faculty can request up to $500 for a virtual conference or up to $1500 and in-person conference (international travel requests up to $1750) during the 2021-22 fiscal year.
 First requests must be submitted before October 4, 2021.
 Second requests will only be considered after all first requests have been funded.
 Requests must be made via the Google Form.
 All expenses must be incurred on or before May 31, 2022.

 Lewis & Clark requires an itemized Travel & Entertainment Expense Report for all travel expenses charged to a College account.
 A properly completed Travel & Entertainment Expense Report signed by the employee, with all original receipts attached, should be sent to the Dean’s Office upon completion of the trip.
 See Receipts/Lost Receipts for information regarding documentation requirements.